-You cannot adjust amounts reported as income tax withheld in a prior calendar year unless it is to correct an administrative error.
+You cannot adjust amounts reported as income tax withheld in a prior calendar year unless it is to correct an administrative error or section 3509 applies.
 An administrative error occurs if the amount you entered on Form 941 or Form 944 is not the amount you actually withheld.
 For example, if the total income tax actually withheld was incorrectly reported on Form 941 or Form 944 due to a mathematical or transposition error, this would be an administrative error.
-The administrative error adjustment corrects the amount reported on Form 941 or Form 944 to agree with the amount actually withheld from employees.
+The administrative error adjustment corrects the amount reported on Form 941 or Form 944 to agree with the amount actually withheld from employees and reported on their Forms W-2.